-Welcome to the 12th World Association for Experiential Psychotherapy and Counseling conference, to be held at the CUNY Graduate Center here in New York City!
+Welcome to the 12th World Association for Person Centered & Experiential Psychotherapy & Counseling conference, to be held at the CUNY Graduate Center here in New York City!

 - Pre-Conference Location: Columbia University Faculty House, 64 Morningside Drive, New York, NY 10027

 The PCE 2016 conference will feature keynote addresses, a variety of presentations, workshops, panel discussions, small groups, encounter groups, professional development, as well as social and tourism related activities.
 All contributions have been carefully selected by the program committee on the basis of at least two peer reviews.

-Here is a PDF version of our conference program and schedule (version 4, part A).
+Here is a PDF version of our conference program and schedule (A-Final, B-Final5).

 *Please note we are offering the program as a developing draft document, so please be aware that newer/edited drafts will be released leading up to the conference.

 There will be a two day pre-conference workshop on Motivational Interviewing located at the Columbia University School of Social Work.
 This two-day workshop will be led by MI founder William Miller.
 Social Work CE credits will be offered at this workshop through Columbia University.
 The La Jolla Program encounter group has been canceled as of 6/28/16.